appscode/blog/content/post/run-elasticsearch-in-aws/index.md

 ## Deploy Elasticsearch Topology Cluster

-Now, we are going to Deploy Elasticsearch with the help of KubeDB.
-At first, let's create a Namespace in which we will deploy the database.
+Now, We are going to use the KubeDB-provided Custom Resource object `Elasticsearch` for deployment.
+The object will be deployed in demo namespace.
+So, let's create the namespace first.

 ```bash
 $ kubectl create ns demo